-- Downtown development: Main Street provides a unique sense of place; this environment attracts visitors from surrounding Gwinnett and Hall Counties and beyond, who spend money and contribute to tax revenues in the city. - Desire for a grocery store: There is a strong desire for attracting a national grocer such as Publix or Kroger to a more centralized location to serve Buford residents. - Balanced industrial development: As the city continues to grow-both through new development and annexation-there is an opportunity to ensure that new industrial uses are buffered from other uses, and are built in places where the infrastructure can accommodate increased demand. - Revitalization/Redevelopment of underused sites: Although Buford's economy is thriving by many measures, there are some sites around the city-particularly older commercial strip malls-that are grappling with vacancy challenges.
+- Downtown development: Main Street provides a unique sense of place; this environment attracts visitors from surrounding Gwinnett and Hall Counties and beyond, who spend money and contribute to tax revenues in the city. - Desire for a grocery store: there is a strong desire for attracting a Publix or a Kroger to a more centralized location to serve Buford residents. - Balanced industrial development: as the city continues to grow-both through new development and annexation-there is an opportunity to ensure that new industrial uses are buffered from other uses, and are built in places where the infrastructure can accommodate increased demand. - Revitalization/Redevelopment of underused sites: Although Buford's economy is thriving by many measures, there are some sites around the city-particularly older commercial strip malls-that are grappling with vacancy challenges.